samlucio/Week-2-Lab-Report/index.md

 ## 1. Install VSCode

-    Download VSCode with this website link: [Install VSCode]([Link](http://a.com)).
+    Download VSCode with this website link: [InstallVSCode]([Link](http://a.com)).
 Once you install VSCode, you will open the application and see this.

 ![Image](installingVscode.png)